bulwark-crypto/Bulwark-KB/docs/FAQs/Staking-FAQ.md

 A: The minimum input size to stake is 100 BWK

+##### Q: Whats an Input?

+A: An input is a transaction in which you recieved coins as it is represented on the blockchain.
+Every time you recieve coins, regardless of wether or not you have recieved coins with that address before, a new input is created.

 ##### Q: How long do coins have to mature before they can be staked?

 A: To be eligible for staking, coins must have 475 confirmations, which takes roughly 12 hours.